-Aketon (acton, from the Spanish “alcoton” derived from arabic” al-qutum”, “cotton”) – is a kind of coat.
-Been used during the 13th – 15th century.
-This padded defensive jacket worn as a complete armour (by warriors of inferior rank).
-Or as padding for additional armour worn over the top.
-Aketon was generally quilted, either sewn
+An aketon (or “acton”, from the Spanish “alcoton” which is itself derived from Arabic “al-qutum”, “cotton”) is a kind of coat used during the 13th – 15th centuries.
+This padded defensive jacket was worn as armor (by warriors of inferior rank) or as padding for additional steel armor worn over the top by those with

-Doublet is a close-fitting outer garment.
-Was worn from the late 14th century to the mid 17th century.
-We offer you a replica of the fencing doublet from the Metropolitan Museum of Art.
-It’s irreplaceable under-armour wear.
-Handmade.
-A quality machine stitching.
-Doublet made of durable fabric, 100% cotton.
-Color – olive/khaki.
-With buttons and
+A doublet is a close-fitting outer garment which was worn from the late 14th century to the mid 17th century.
+We’re pleased to offer you a replica of the fencing doublet from the Metropolitan Museum of Art.
+It’s essential under-armor wear.
+Our Fencing Doublet is handmade with high-quality machine stitching.
+It’s crafted from durable 100%

 Medieval Padded Armor & Quilted Armor

-The question that many beginners face is what do you wear beneath your armor.
-Friends, don’t worry, back in the Middle Ages, people have already puzzled over this question and found the answer.
-Padded armor is what helps the modern fighter as much as it has helped warriors since the IV century AD.
+The question that many beginners face is what to wear beneath one’s armor.
+Friends, don’t worry!
+Back in the Middle Ages, people already puzzled over this question and found the answer.
+Padded armor helps the modern fighter as much as it has helped warriors since the IV century A.D.

 What is the main purpose of the armor padding?
-Before the development of the metallurgical industry, that is, before people learned how to process steel, they covered their bodies with only quilted armor.
-Over time and the development of the metal and armor manufacturing industry, armor padding began to be used in addition to the main armor because large steel plates on their own don’t guarantee that the warriors won’t get a bruise or a fracture.
-In addition, padded armor allows to lock the armor with laces in the places where you find it convenient.
-Besides, many different armor pieces have to be attached to a quilted armor.
+Before the development of the metallurgical industry – that is, before people learned how to process steel – they covered their bodies with only quilted armor.
+Over time and with the development of the metal and armor manufacturing industry, armor padding began to be used in addition to the main armor because large steel plates on their own don’t guarantee that warriors won’t get a bruise or a fracture.
+In addition, padded armor allows one to lock steel armor in place with laces at convenient points on the body.
+In fact, many different armor pieces must be attached to quilted armor in order to function.

-In the Middle Ages, people only used natural materials, such as wool, cotton, and others.
+In the Middle Ages, people only used natural materials, such as wool or cotton.
 Natural fabrics are more breathable than synthetic, but they are also less durable.
 This is the reason we now use fabrics with a little addition of synthetics.
 This extends the life of your padded armor and makes your hobby less costly, since you don’t have to update your armor padding as often.

 Liner, Padded Arming Coif and Padded Aventail

-You need to wear a liner or padded arming coif under the helmet.
-Those two products are very similar, except for the fact that liner doesn’t usually protect the neck.
-Padded arming coif does protect the neck and you can cover it with aventail from metal plates or rings.
+You need to wear a liner or padded arming coif under your helmet.
+Those two products are very similar, except for the fact that liners don’t usually protect your neck.
+A padded arming coif does, and you can cover it with an aventail crafted from metal plates or rings.

-Both liner and padded arming coif are usually sewn to the helmet, therefore if you are planning a laundry day, you will have to remove it.
-To get it sewn back to the helmet after washing would require tools and experience, but it’s possible.
+Both liners and padded arming coifs are usually sewn to the helmet, therefore if you are planning a laundry day, you will have to remove it.
+Sewing back to the helmet after washing requires tools and experience, but it is possible.

-The padded aventail covers the neck and collarbones, usually is not sewn to the helmet, and can be used as a separate element.
+A padded aventail covers the neck and collarbones, is usually not sewn to the helmet, and can be used as a separate element.

-Quilted stockings, or, as they are also known, padded stockings, is the clothes you put on your legs underneath the armor.
-If you’re not participating in the buhurt, don’t use thick quilted stockings, because you will get too hot in them.
+Quilted / Padded stockings, or, as they are also known, chausses, are the cloth under-armor you put on your leg.
+If you’re not participating in a buhurt, don’t use thick quilted stockings, because you are more likely to overheat.

 You can order padded stockings of different thickness on our website.
 Usually, one layer of batting is enough for a duel.
 This will give you more mobility and you won’t be so hot.

-Gambeson is the jacket you wear beneath your mail or plate armor (or, in some cases, you could wear it as armor itself.)
-We can do the jacket, as well as the padded stockings, in different thickness by using one or two sheet wadding, natural 100% cotton.
+A gambeson is the jacket you wear beneath your mail or plate armor (or, in some cases, you can wear it as armor by itself.)
+We can make you a gambeson, as well as the padded stockings, in different thickness by using one or two layers of 100% natural cotton sheet wadding.

-On our website, you can a wide range of various gambesons: budget ones for the full-contact battles according to HMB and IMCF, as well as more expensive reconstructions with preservation of all details.
-We have extensive experience in manufacturing gambeson, making them quickly and efficiently.
+On our website, you can find a wide range of various gambesons: less detailed ones for full-contact battles according to HMB and IMCF rulesets, as well as more expensive reconstructions that preserve all of the details of their historical counterparts.
+We have extensive experience in manufacturing gambesons, making them quickly and efficiently.
 The average production time for a gambeson is 2 – 4 weeks.

-One final note on the armor.
-The elements the armor is fastened to are called arming points.
+One final note on quilted armor; the elements that steel armor is fastened to are called arming points.
 These are reinforced areas where laces are sewn onto the quilted armor.
-On our site, you can order optional arming point for your quilted armor.
-This would simplify the attachment of armor and get rid of the extra headache.
+On our site, you can order optional arming points for your quilted armor.
+This simplifies the attachment of steel armor and gets rid of the extra headache of adding them yourself.

-Your historical fencing kit starts with quilted armor, so don’t delay and order now.
+Your historical fencing or historical medieval battle kit starts with quilted armor, so don’t delay and order now!